mikuso/ocpp-rpc/README.md

   - `callTimeoutMs` {Number} - Milliseconds to wait before unanswered outbound calls are rejected automatically.
 Defaults to `60000`.
   - `pingIntervalMs` {Number} - Milliseconds between WebSocket pings.
 Defaults to `30000`.
   - `respondWithDetailedErrors` {Boolean} - Specifies whether to send detailed errors (including stack trace) to remote party upon an error being thrown by a handler.
 Defaults to `false`.
   - `callConcurrency` {Number} - The number of concurrent in-flight outbound calls permitted at any one time.
 Additional calls are queued.
-There is no limit on inbound calls.
+There is no concurrency limit imposed on inbound calls.
 Defaults to `1`.
   - `reconnect` {Boolean} - If `true`, the client will attempt to reconnect after losing connection to the RPCServer.
 Only works after making one initial successful connection.
 Defaults to `true`.
-  - `maxReconnects` {Number} - If `reconnect` is `true`, specifies the number of times to try reconnecting before failing an emitting a `close` event.
+  - `maxReconnects` {Number} - If `reconnect` is `true`, specifies the number of times to try reconnecting before failing and emitting a `close` event.
 Defaults to `Infinity`
   - `backoff` {Object} - If `reconnect` is `true`, specifies the options for an [ExponentialStrategy](https://github.com/MathieuTurcotte/node-backoff#class-exponentialstrategy) backoff strategy, used for reconnects.
+  - `maxBadMessages` {Number} - The maximum number of non-conforming RPC messages which can be tolerated by the client before the client is automatically closed.
+Defaults to `Infinity`.
   - `wsOptions` {Object} - Additional [WebSocket options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options).

 #### Event: 'badMessage'

 * `message` {Buffer} - The raw message received by the WebSocket.

 Emitted when a message is received by the client which does not conform to the RPC protocol.
-Immediately after this, the client will be closed with a code of `1002`.
+Immediately after this, the client will respond with a RpcFrameworkError error code.
+If too many bad messages are received in a row, the client will close with a close code of `1002`.
+The number of bad messages tolerated before closure is determined by the `maxBadMessages` option.

 #### Event: 'call'